Cardinal Stritch University: Athletics

-The Cardinal Stritch athletic teams are called the Wolves.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Chicagoland Collegiate Athletic Conference (CCAC) since the 1997–98 academic year.
+The Cardinal Stritch athletic teams were called the Wolves.
+The university was a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Chicagoland Collegiate Athletic Conference (CCAC) since the 1997–98 academic year.
 The Wolves previously competed in the defunct Lake Michigan Conference of the NCAA Division III ranks from 1974–75 to 1996–97.

-Cardinal Stritch competes in 13 intercollegiate varsity sports: Men's sports include basketball, cross country, soccer, tennis, track & field and volleyball; women's sports include basketball, cross country, soccer, softball, tennis, track & field and volleyball.
+Cardinal Stritch competed in 13 intercollegiate varsity sports.

 Basketball

 The Cardinal Stritch men's basketball team won the Lake Michigan Conference men's basketball championship in 1987.
 The men's team was also five-time National Little College Athletic Association (now the United States Collegiate Athletic Association) Great Lakes District men's basketball champion from 1983 to 1987.
 The Cardinal Stritch men's basketball team won the NAIA Division II National Championship in 2013.
-After being ranked number one in seven straight polls, they were knocked out of the 2014 NAIA Men's Division II basketball tournament in the second round.

-Track & field
+Track and field

 In 2016, the men's indoor track and field team accomplished a first in Stritch history with a seventh-place finish at the NAIA indoor track and field nationals.